JakDaniels/MIOS/README.md

 	# ./opensim.sh.php --start
 	Starting Instance: Test1...               [  OK  ]

 That's about it for initial configuration.
+Try

+	~/opensim.sh.php --help

-Have a look at ./opensim.sh.php --help for more stuff you can do,..
+for more stuff you can do,..

+Questions?
+Try asking jak at ateb dot co dot uk